JohnnyBurst/c9_sqlite3_to_pg/README.md

 Once in the rails app, open up your gem file and replace gem 'sqlite3' with gem 'pg'.

-Install the gem pg via command line: gem install pg Via command line, run: bundle install and then bundle update
+Install the gem pg via command line: gem install pg.
+Now run: bundle install and then bundle update

 In the  Config folder, open database.yml
 Under default: &default, edit the entries to match below: